 Even in that case, you need to perform market research.
-You can conduct surveys, use marketing and SEO tools to understand trends, or even develop a minimum viable product.
+You can conduct surveys, use marketing tools to understand trends, or even develop a minimum-viable product develop a minimum viable product.

-Numerous startups have successfully validated their idea using MVP and it can be as simple as a landing page.
-In fact, many huge names in the industry began their journey as an MVP.
-You can go through some popular minimum viable product examples and types.
-This will help you get an idea if your planning to develop one.
+Numerous startups have successfully validated their idea using MVP, and it can be as simple as a landing page.
+In fact, many huge names in the industry began their journey as MVPs.
+You can go through some popular minimum viable product examples and types if you are planning to develop one.

-You have the idea, you have the data and know what needs to be developed —it’s now time to create a plan.
-The planning phase includes directions for design, development and project management.
-This ensures smooth execution of the project.
-General project planning includes selecting the right technology stack, creating milestones and project sprints, allocation of resources, defining the user flow, app architecture and wireframing & prototyping.
+You have the idea, you have the data, and know what needs to be developed —it’s now time to create a plan.
+The planning phase includes directions for design, development, and project management.
+This ensures the smooth execution of the project.
+General project planning includes selecting the right technology stack, creating milestones and project sprints, allocation of resources, defining the user flow, app architecture, and wireframing & prototyping.

 Wireframes are low-fidelity representations of the web app’s layout, while prototypes are mid to high-fidelity representations that one can interact with.
-At this stage, a low fidelity wireframe or prototype that roughly represents the concept can make the entire design process easier and effective.
+At this stage, a low-fidelity wireframe or prototype that roughly represents the concept can make the entire design process easier and more effective.
 You can perform this either on paper known as sketching or use tools for more refined wireframes and prototypes.
-Here’re some of the tools we use.
+Here’re some of the tools we use:

-Establishing milestones and sprints is the best way to track the progress and ensure everything is executed as per the deadline.
+Establishing milestones and sprints is the best way to track progress and ensure everything is executed within the deadlines.
 This makes project management more efficient and ensures delivery on time.
 We plan and evaluate the milestones using Gantt charts that keep things organized and clear both for the team and clients.

 Now, this is the stage where your web app gets a visual identity.